sarahbat-esri/GeoAnalytics_Resources/README.md

-# GeoAnalytics_Resources
-Resources for GeoAnalytics
+# Resources for use with GeoAnalytics products